Connect with others who understand.

 • Memory problems

-Diagnosing secondary narcolepsy may require an MRI to confirm damage to the hypothalamus.
+Diagnosing secondary narcolepsy may require an MRI scan to confirm damage to the hypothalamus.

 Treating Narcolepsy